-The purpose of this guide is to provide faculty, staff, and students at SJR STATE with an understanding of copyright law and fair use.
+The purpose of this guide is to provide students at SJR STATE with an understanding of copyright law and fair use.

 Copyright law, as defined in Title 17 of the United States Code, protects "original works of authorship fixed in a tangible medium of expression" for a limited period.
 Copyright protection includes, for instance, the legal right to publish and sell literary, artistic, or musical work, and copyright protects authors, publishers and producers, and the public.
 Copyright applies both to traditional media (books, records, etc.) and to digital media (electronic journals, web sites, etc.).
 Copyright protects the following eight categories of works: